The aubergine (Solanum melongena L.) is a species of the Solanaceae family, widely cultivated in horticulture for its fruit.

-Solanum melongena was initially called in Italy petonciana or also petronciano; to avoid misunderstandings on its properties, afterwards the first part of the name was changed into apple thus giving rise to the term melangiana and then eggplant, term interpreted by the people also as an unhealthy apple, because not edible from raw.
-From the Arabic language (with the article, al-Badingian) derive the terms Catalan (albergínia) and French (aubergine).
-From raw the aubergine has a bitter taste that decreases with cooking, which also makes it more digestible, enhancing its flavor.
-For this reason the aubergine is consumed preferably cooked.
-As for other solanaceous, cooking does not completely eliminate the solanine, (degradation temperature at about 243 ° C) but this in the aubergine is well below the quantity considered acceptable for vegetables (20-25 mg / 100 g of fresh weight ).
+Solanum melongena was initially called Petonciana or also Petronciano in Italy; to avoid misunderstandings about its properties, subsequently the first part of the name was changed into apple thus giving rise to the term melangiana and then aubergine, a term also interpreted by the people as an unhealthy apple, because it is not edible when raw.
+The Catalan (albergínia) and French (aubergine) terms derive from the Arabic language (with the article, al-Badingian).
+Raw eggplant has a bitter taste that decreases with cooking, which also makes it more digestible, enhancing its flavor.
+For this reason the aubergine is preferably eaten cooked.
+As for other solanaceae, cooking does not completely eliminate solanine (degradation temperature at about 243 ° C) but the content in the aubergine is well below the quantity considered acceptable for vegetables (20-25 mg / 100 g of weight fresh).

 Preparation Mode –

 The aubergines are eaten fried, baked or grilled or preserved in oil or in vinegar; some typical preparations are strongly influenced by local culinary traditions; these include the aubergine parmigiana, the moussaka, the ratatouille, the pasta alla Norma and the caponata.